Rode Law Firm

 In addition, an attorney can file legal documents that prevent the truck from being repaired.
 This is important because repairs could mask important physical evidence from the crash.
 Skilled tractor trailer lawyers will also consult the best experts to provide testimony about the crash and your injuries and what the long-term impact on your quality of life will be like in the months and years following the wreck.
 Put together, all of this information is needed build a solid case to help you recover — both physically and financially.

 Truck accidents can have life-changing consequences for victims and their families.
 Medical expenses and lost wages often create financial hardships that endure for years, especially if you are unable to return to the same level of work that you did before.
 Don’t delay – contact the Rode Law Firm in Tulsa right away.
 We can give you a quick assessment and advise you of your legal options.
-There is no fee unless we successfully recover for you in your case.
+There is no fee unless we successfully recover compensation for you.

 Call the Rode Law Firm and Get on Your Road to Recovery.